brendanwang/AdventurePrototype/README.md

     - Outro
     - LoseScreen
 - **2+ methods or other enhancement added to the adventure game engine to simplify my scenes**:
-    - Enhancement 1: unsatisfied (name the method and explain the use of it).
+    - Enhancement 1: changed default background color
-    - Enhancement 2: unsatisfied (name the method and explain the use of it).
+    - Enhancement 2: adjusted transition speed so that it is faster

 Experience requirements:
 - **4+ locations in the game world**: